jasondavies/tt-isa-documentation/BlackholeA0/TensixTile/TensixCoprocessor/SFPSTOCHRND_FloatInt.md

 # `SFPSTOCHRND` (Vectorised convert floating-point to bounded sign-magnitude integer)

-**Summary:** Operating lanewise, starts with FP32, rounds that to an integer (can be either stochastic or round to nearest with ties away from zero), then does one of:
+**Summary:** Operating lanewise, starts with FP32, rounds that to an integer (can be stochastic or round to nearest with ties away from zero or round to zero †), then does one of:
 * Clamp to -127 through +127.
 * Clamp to -32767 through +32767.
 * Take absolute value, then clamp to 0 through 255.